ZaenetDev/jenkins-iac/docs/Jenkins-IAC-journey.md

 ## 5. Manual Jenkins Install

-Initially we:
+Initially:

 - SSH’d in
 - Manually installed Jenkins
 - Understood the initial wizard, unlock key, and setup flow

-_Challenge:_ Had to learn the pieces Jenkins installs, where it puts config, and how to replicate manually what we later automated.
+_Challenge:_ Had to learn the pieces Jenkins installs, where it puts config, and how to replicate manually what I later automated.

 _Accomplishment:_ Understood the anatomy of Jenkins before automating it.